mynar7/techjr/episodes/2019/024-oneYearDevs.md

 ---
-title: 'What did we learn after being developers for a year?'
+title: "We've Been Developers for One Year!"
-date: 2019-10-09T12:00:00-04:00
+date: 2019-10-09T08:15:00-04:00
-excerpt: "Lee and Eddie have been professional developers for one year!
+excerpt: "Lee and Eddie are celebrating their one year anniversaries in the tech industry!
 What have they learned, what surprised them, and what advice would they give their past selves?"
 author: Lee Warrick and Edwin Otero
 tags: ['Career Advice']
 showLength: 1:15:31